Police

 Measuring Vehicle Speed With Laser

 Laser GunI can remember the anticipation when our highway patrol unit was issued it's first laser speed measuring device, an LTI 20/20 Marksman.
 Imagine!
 Here was a device that we could point at a single vehicle in the traffic stream and accurately measure only it's speed.
-It was fast enough to re-target and measure the vehicles around it too.
+It was fast enough to re-target and measure all the vehicles around it too.
 No one would want to use hand held radar once we were trained on this.

 Am I Making a Difference?